arookas/MIDItoBMS/readme.md

 |Channel Aftertouch| |**Not supported.**|
 |Controller|???|Some controllers are supported (see below).|

+> _**Note:** Some games may not load samples for all programs at all times.
+In this case, the track may be silent or incorrect when being played in the game.
+Make sure the samples for the program you are using are indeed loaded by the game when the BMS file is being played._

 ### Meta Events

 The following meta events are supported by _MIDItoBMS_: